Zeigren/bookstack_docker/README.md

 You'll need to create these [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/):

-- YOURDOMAIN.com.crt = The SSL certificate for your domain (you'll need to create/copy this)
+- yourdomain.com.crt = The SSL certificate for your domain (you'll need to create/copy this)
-- YOURDOMAIN.com.key = The SSL key for your domain (you'll need to create/copy this)
+- yourdomain.com.key = The SSL key for your domain (you'll need to create/copy this)
 - dhparam.pem = Diffie-Hellman parameter (you'll need to create/copy this)
 - bookstacksql_root_password = Root password for your SQL database
 - bookstacksql_password = BookStack user password for your SQL database

 You'll also need to create this [Docker Config](https://docs.docker.com/engine/swarm/configs/):

-- bookstack_vhost = The nginx vhost file for BookStack (template included, simply replace all instances of 'YOURDOMAIN')
+- bookstack_vhost = The nginx vhost file for BookStack (template included, simply replace all instances of `yourdomain`)

-Make whatever changes you need to docker-stack.yml (replace all instances of 'YOURDOMAIN').
+Make whatever changes you need to docker-stack.yml (replace all instances of `yourdomain`).

 Run with `docker stack deploy --compose-file docker-stack.yml bookstack`

-Once it's started you can login with username 'admin@admin.com' and password 'password'.
+Once it's started you can login with username `admin@admin.com` and password `password`.

 ## Issues

 Upgrading from 0.25.5 to 0.26.* isn't working properly.

-### Inspiration
+## Inspiration

 This is a fork of [solidnerd/docker-bookstack](https://github.com/solidnerd/docker-bookstack) which itself is a fork of [Kilhog/docker-bookstack](https://github.com/Kilhog/docker-bookstack).